☀️

 Key Bible Verses

-Deuteronomy 6:18 Do what is right and good in the LORD's sight, so that it may go well with you.
+Deuteronomy 5:16 Honor your father and your mother, that it may go well with you.

 Micah 2:7 Do not my words do good to the one whose ways are upright?